-All groups should designate graduate student coordinators who have reached candidacy, and are in their 3rd through 6th years of study.
+All groups should designate at least one graduate student coordinator who has reached candidacy, and are in their 3rd through 6th years of study.
 A student may serve as a coordinator or co-coordinator in one RIW only.
 Coordinators are expected to be in residence in the Ann Arbor area.
 Coordinators will:

 - Collaborate with the faculty sponsor(s) to prepare the proposal, and plan the group's program